marjanpoimijat/berry-picker-tracker-docs/docs/instructions_for_new_developers.md

 If something is not working or you want to know how something, read the documentation.
 Many technical aspects of the application has been documented.

+### 8. Plan the First Sprint

+A good place to start would be the [todo list](./todo_for_future_developers.md).
+Also, take a look at the [product backlog](https://github.com/orgs/marjanpoimijat/projects/3/views/1) of the previous team to see what was left unfinished.
+Make sure to discuss the first sprint with the customer.

 ## Secondary

 With everything urgent out of the way, here are some other things you should take care of.